 I once got an email from a student who said that she was the only person in her group who actually did the reading in preparation for group activities.
 I honestly don’t know how to respond to this.
 If I receive this type of email in the future, I’ll probably either take the safest route of saying nothing or just kind of saying, “yeah, that’s really not something you should be telling your professor,” but you can imagine my urge to scold.
-In another instance I received a panicky email, riddled with punctuation and grammatical errors, expressing surprise that she did not receive her A. This is the world of high tuition we must now struggle to confront.
+In another instance I received a panicky email from a student, riddled with punctuation and grammatical errors, expressing surprise that she did not receive her A. This is the world of high tuition we must now struggle to confront.
 It is a customer-is-always-right mentality.
 I was professional in my response and have taught long enough to know that sarcasm doesn’t go over well with most people, but can’t a student see the irony in this?
-Might a poorly constructed, hastily conceived email be indicative of a level of effort and performance that is decidedly not A-quality material?
+Might a poorly constructed, hastily conceived email be indicative of a level of effort and performance that is decidedly not A-quality?
 Then there is the always sharp and amusing Slate writer, Rebecca Schuman, who undoubtedly captured the sentiments of countless professors when she opined in an article: “as a professor, there is little worse than spending an entire semester attempting to connect about a subject you find both interesting and important, only to have [students] ignore everything you do until the moment their GPA is affected.”
 Schuman went on to say that if you (as in the student) need a certain grade (and you’d be amazed how many needs there are nowadays), then follow my advice.
 If you concentrate on learning the right habits, good grades will fall into place.